nicolasdemol/dunginer/README.md

 node server.js
 ```

-5. Open public/index.html in your browser to start the game.
+5. Open http://localhost:3000/ in your browser to play the game.

 File Structure public folder